 Energy Economics Research Seminar

-Events as part of the Energy Economics research seminar in the summer semester 2025
+Events as part of the Energy Economics research seminar in the winter semester 2025/2026

-The Chair of Energy Economics is pleased to announce that the Energy Economics research seminar will resume from 22 April 2025.
-The scheduled sessions will take place on Tuesdays at 17:00 either in face-to-face or online format.
+The Chair of Energy Economics is pleased to announce that the Energy Economics research seminar will resume from 28 October 2025.
+The scheduled sessions will take place on Tuesdays or Thursdays at 17:00 either in face-to-face or online format.

 The face-to-face sessions will take place in Building 3E Room 2.26-2.27.